afwolfe/rip_quick_add/README.md

 ```

 This app uses rollup transpiling to use the JavaScript modules pattern.
-* `yarn build`: transpile all scripts into `chrome-extension` directory
+* `yarn build`: transpile all scripts into `extension` directory
-* `yarn watch`: transpile all scripts into `chrome-extension` directory and re-transpile automatically on changes
+* `yarn watch`: transpile all scripts into `extension` directory and re-transpile automatically on changes

 ## Documentation